Dill Pickle Dressing

 If you’re looking for other salad recipes check out my Asparagus Kale Salad and my Roasted Brussel Sprout Salad.

-- Versatile: since this dressing is a good source of protein, and is really tasty, you can use it as a salad dressing but also as a dip for veggies!
+- Versatile: since this dressing is a good source of protein, and is really tasty, you can use it as a salad dressing but also as a dip for veggies, or spread in a wrap or sandwich!

 - Make it vegan: I use vegan mayo for this recipe, but obviously the cottage cheese is not vegan.
 You could try a dairy-free plain yogurt to replace the cottage cheese, or use 1 cup of vegan mayo instead.